Henrique-Shiguemoto/rmathlib/README.md

 # How to Use

-To use this library you'll have to get the following files and just copy them into your project: <code>mthlib.h</code> (for the function declarations and vector types definitions), <code>mthlib.c</code> (for the function implementations) and <code>defines.h</code> (for other #defines and typedefs used in the previous 2 files).
+To use this library you'll have to get the following files and just copy them into your project: <code>mthlib.h</code> (for the function declarations and vector types definitions) and <code>mthlib.c</code> (for the function implementations).

 After this you'll have access to all the resources from this library.